pixiv/charcoal-ios/Sources/Charcoal/Charcoal.docc/Components/Spinners.md

 # Charocal Spinners

-Charcoal spinners are designed to display a loading state.
+Charcoal Spinners are designed to display a loading state.

 @Metadata {
     @DocumentationExtension(mergeBehavior: append)